 To learn how Gumroad deals with chargebacks, you can read this rather lengthy article.
-It offers tips on how to avoid chargebacks and how to help us in the event that your customer issues one.
+It offers tips on how to avoid chargebacks and how to help us if your customer issues one.

 Let's say you have $1,000 in sales and you incur $100 in chargebacks.
 You now have a 10% chargeback-to-sales volume rate, meaning 10% of all of your sales have resulted in chargebacks.
 Moreover, as per our ToS, Gumroad swallows the resulting penalties that are attached to chargebacks.
-Theoretically, if we were to continue processing your sales, we would therefore continue to accrue fees and chargebacks on your behalf.
+Theoretically, if we were to continue processing your sales, we would continue to accrue penalties on your behalf.